Pagina-afbeeldingen

 Mr. Brooke was Master of the Company in 1764.
 He died in 1772; and gave 31. a year towards Cater's dinner.

 5 Mrs. Knaplock died Nov.
-29, 1772; and gave 200l. to the poor. • Sir Stephen Theodore Janssen became a Liveryman of the Company in 1723.--He gave 30l. in 1774, as a present to the the poor, and half to purchase a piece of plate with his arms poor; and 501. more in 1775.
-In 1776, he gave 1001, half to
+29, 1772; and gave 2001. to the poor. • Sir Stephen Theodore Janssen became a Liveryman of the Company in 1723.--He gave 30l. in 1774, as a present to the poor; and 501. more in 1775.
+In 1776, he gave 1004. half to the poor, and half to purchase a piece of plate with his arms on it (with which a handsome epergne was purchased).
+He added in 1779 a legacy of 50l.
+In 1754, when he was Lord Mayor, the arms now in the Hall were painted; Mr. Samuel Richardson being then Master, John March and Thomas Wotton, Wardens.
+See Memoirs of him, p.
+406.

-7 Mr. Fenner's father, who was a Printer in Lombard-street, died young; and his mother was re-married to Mr. James Waugh, an apothecary, but continued to carry on the business of a Printer The son was for some time her assistant and partner; and afterwards, for a short period, followed the profes sion of a Bookseller in Paternoster-row; but, marrying early,
+7 Mr. Fenner's father, who was a Printer in Lombard-street, died young; and his mother was re-married to Mr. James Waugh, an apothecary, but continued to carry on the business of a Printer till her death.
+The son was for some time her assistant and partner; and afterwards, for a short period, followed the profes sion of a Bookseller in Paternoster-row; but, marrying early,

 and